The affordability of a Tallulah Falls School school education should not deter families from enrolling a talented, motivated student.

 I. Tuition Assistance Policy

 The overriding purpose of the tuition assistance program at Tallulah Falls School is to welcome qualified students who would not be able to attend without financial aid.
-TFS is committed to providing an education to students who desire a private school environment, regardless of socioeconomic, racial, ethnic, or religious background.
-To fulfill these goals, TFS supports an extensive need-based tuition assistance program.
-Academic merit scholarships are given to students at TFS regardless of a family’s ability to pay.
-Academic merit scholarships are based upon the academic record of a student only.
+TFS is committed to providing an education to students who desire an independent school environment, regardless of socioeconomic, racial, ethnic, or religious background.
+To fulfill these goals, TFS supports a generous need-based tuition assistance program.
+Academic merit scholarships are given to students at TFS regardless of a family's ability to pay.
+Academic merit scholarships are based upon the academic record of the student applicant.

 C. Parental Responsibility